datacommonsorg/docsite/custom_dc/custom_data.md

 gcr.io/datcom-ci/datacommons-data:stable
 </pre>

-> Note: The DATA_RUN_MODE flag is only relevant if you have received a `SQL check failed` error, and is optional to speed up the startup process.
+> Note: The DATA_RUN_MODE flag is only relevant if you have received a `SQL check failed` error, and you wish to minimize the startup time.

 In another terminal window, from the root directory, run the following command to start the services container: